Preparing your dissertation for printing

 Publishing your dissertation

-After the faculty has given you permission to defend the dissertation, you may publish it.
+After your faculty has given you permission to defend the dissertation, you may publish it.
 However, it must be published at least 10 days before the public examination.
 It is up to you to make sure that the dissertation is available for viewing at the University Library by the deadline.
 It is not necessary to have the dissertation printed.

 The doctoral dissertation is usually published in both printed and electronic format.
 A separate e-publication contract is not needed.
 It will be possible to delay e-publishing if necessary due to copyright reasons.
 The electronic dissertations are published in the eRepo-service of the UEF Library.